 The virus usually takes the following course:

 Genital herpes can be caused by either HSV-1 or HSV-2.
-It is important for doctors to determine whether the genital herpes infection is caused by HSV-1 or HSV-2, as the type of herpes infection influences prognosis and treatment recommendations.
+It is important to determine which virus is involved, as the type of herpes infection influences prognosis and treatment recommendations.
 Recurrences of genital herpes, and viral shedding without overt symptoms, are much less frequent with HSV-1 infection than with HSV-2.

-Serologic (blood) tests can identify antibodies that are specific for either herpes virus simplex 1 (HSV-1) or herpes virus simplex 2 (HSV-2).
-When the herpes virus infects someone, their body’s immune system produces specific antibodies to fight off the infection.
-If a blood test detects antibodies to herpes, it’s evidence that you have been infected with the virus, even if the virus is in a non-active (dormant) state.
+Serologic (blood) tests can identify antibodies that are specific for either HSV-1 or HSV-2.
+When the herpes virus infects you, your body's immune system produces specific antibodies to fight off the infection.
+If a blood test detects antibodies to herpes, it is evidence that you have been infected with the virus, even if the virus is in a non-active (dormant) state.
 The presence of antibodies to herpes also indicates that you are a carrier of the virus and might transmit it to others.

-Newer “type-specific” assays test for antibodies to two different proteins that are associated with the herpes virus:
+Newer type-specific assays check for antibodies to two different proteins that are associated with the herpes virus:

-Although glycoprotein (gG) type-specific tests have been available since 1999, many of the older nontype-specific tests that cannot distinguish HSV-1 from HSV-2 are still on the market.
+Although glycoprotein (gG) type-specific tests have been available for many years, many of the older nontype-specific tests that cannot distinguish HSV-1 from HSV-2 are still on the market.
 The CDC recommends only type-specific glycoprotein (gG) tests for herpes diagnosis.

 Ruling Out Conditions That Resemble Oral Herpes

-Canker Sores (Aphthous Ulcers).
-Simple canker sores (known medically as aphthous ulcers) are often confused with the cold sores of herpes simplex virus 1 (HSV-1).
-Canker sores frequently crop up singly or in groups on the inside of the mouth or on or under the tongue.
+Simple canker sores (known medically as aphthous ulcers) are often confused with the cold sores of HSV-1.
+Canker sores frequently crop up singly or in groups on the inside of the mouth, or on or underneath the tongue.
 Their cause is unknown, and they are common in perfectly healthy people.
 They are usually white or grayish crater-like ulcers with a sharp edge and a red rim.
 They usually heal within 2 weeks without treatment.

-Canker sores (Aphthous ulcers) are very common.
-Typically, they are a shallow ulcer with a white or whitish/yellow base surrounded by a reddish border.
-This ulcer is located in front of and just below the bottom teeth.
+This aphthous ulcer is located in front of and just below the bottom teeth.

-Thrush (Candidiasis).
-Candidiasis is a yeast infection that causes a whitish overgrowth in the mouth.
-It is most common in infants but can appear in people of all ages, particularly people taking antibiotics or those with impaired immune systems.
+Oral candidiasis is a yeast infection that causes a whitish overgrowth in the mouth.
+It is most common in infants, but can appear in people of all ages, particularly people taking antibiotics or those with impaired immune systems.

-Other conditions that may be confused with oral herpes include herpangina (a form of the Coxsackie A virus), sore throat caused by strep or other bacteria, and infectious mononucleosis.
+Other conditions that may be confused with oral herpes include herpangina (mouth lesions caused by Coxsackie A virus), sore throat caused by strep or other bacteria, and infectious mononucleosis.